 The officers of ODS shall be President, Vice President, Secretary, and Treasurer.

 SECTION 2.
 ELECTION OF OFFICERS

 The offices of President, Vice President.
-Treasurer, and Secretary shall be held by Directors or Regional Representatives elected by the General Membership in the most recent general election or Directors continuing unexpired terms.
+Treasurer, and Secretary shall be held by elected by the General Membership in the most recent general election or Directors continuing unexpired terms.
 These offices shall be elected by a majority vote of the outgoing, continuing and incoming Board of Directors.
 The Secretary and Treasurer may be a special appointment by the Board if the existing Board lacks skills.

 SECTION 3.
 TERMS